 Netgate is offering COVID-19 aid for pfSense software users, learn more.

-The basic firewall configuration begins with connecting the pfSense® appliance to the Internet.
-The pfSense appliance should be unplugged at this time.
+The basic firewall configuration begins with connecting the Netgate® appliance to the Internet.
+The Netgate appliance should be unplugged at this time.

-Next, connect one end of a second Ethernet cable to the LAN port (shown in the Input and Output Ports section) of the pfSense appliance.
+Next, connect one end of a second Ethernet cable to the LAN port (shown in the Input and Output Ports section) of the Netgate appliance.
 Connect the other end to the computer.

-The default IP Address on the LAN subnet on the pfSense firewall is
+The default IP Address on the LAN subnet on the Netgate firewall is

 192.168.1.1/24.
 The same subnet cannot be used on both WAN and